 Regional building data collected for the Lower Rio Grande Planning Region were classified into two main categories: residential and non-residential.
-As shown in Figure 2.10, an estimated 64 percent are residential, and 9 percent are commercial.
-Buildings classified as vacant are structures for which the building type and/or use could not be determined.
+As shown in Figure 2.10, an estimated 82 percent are residential, and 10 percent are commercial.
+Buildings classified as vacant are structures for which the building type and/or use could not be determined and represent 3.5 percent.
+Industrial and Public buildings make up the remaining 0.3 and 0.7 percents, respectively.